GrubbyLittleRaccoon/QT19-T19E1-derivative/README.md

 Firstly, you'll need these T19 files that are the same across both versions:
 - Ribbed stock butt plate
     - T19E1/Common/STL/T19_ButtplateCurved
+- Grip rotation piece
+    - T19E1/Common/STL/T19_GripFramePivotPlate
 - Mag release
     - T19E1/Common/STL/T19_ShortMagRelease
 - Trigger
     - T19E1/Common/STL/T19_Trigger

-- Grip rotation piece
-    - T19E1/Common/STL/T19_GripFramePivotPlate
+However, you'll note that I've also added some personal alternatives to the mag release and trigger, feel free to use either version.

 Then, you'll need to grab all of the QT19 files, with the exception of the cage setup, which will be largely dependent on the motors you are running (sourcing can be somewhat unreliable).